ASU-CodeDevils/devilbot/CONTRIBUTING.md

 ### Workflow Examples
 #### Marlee's Quick Patch (Simple)
-> My name is Marlee, and I noticed a mispelling in the README.
+> My name is Marlee, and I noticed a misspelling in the README.
 >
 > I would create a GitHub issue for this, then create a branch called `marlee-hotfix`, make the correction, then submit a pull request to `main` making sure to request review from [@jtmichelson](https://github.com/jtmichelson) or [@reharri7](https://github.com/reharri7).